{VSS Logo}

 This demonstration is simulation a real-world use of this technology in a residential or commercial keyless access device.
 This type device can be used to provide secure access for use in garage door openers, automobiles, cell phones, door locks, point of sale transactions, etc.

-The method of speaker verification used in this sample is a re-creation of our original TFA analysis combined with our proprietary scoring and feature classification techniques, for which we hold two patents with a third pending.
+The method of speaker verification used in this sample is a re-creation of our original TFA combined with our proprietary scoring and feature classification techniques, for which we hold three patents.
 The algorithm used to encode template data is capable of storing the unique features of a single 2.8 second phrase in as little as 128 bytes of memory.
-3 voice prints are required for an individual to "enroll" brining the total storage requirement between 512 Bytes and 1K per user with no additional reference database needed.
+Three voice prints are required for an individual to "enroll" brining the total storage requirement between 512 Bytes and 1K per user with no additional reference database needed.

 The original implementation of the keypad voice lock was based upon Motorola MC68HC11 processor.
 The circuit was designed to be mounted into a standard double gang box (4"x4"x3").
 The input devices consisted of two keypads, one inside the secure space, and one outside.
 The user input also consisted of a small microphone mounted behind each keypad.
 There was only a red and green light provided for user feedback.
 The internal keypad was used for managing users voice prints, and Pins The external keypad could only send back key presses and audio information to the circuit board which was also mounted inside the secure area.
 The text display and audio used in this demonstration have been added for convenience.